-- 3.1 The applicant is seeking permission for a two storey extension to the rear of the property and dormer windows to the front.
-These extensions are to allow for an enlarged kitchen and lounge on the ground floor, larger bedrooms on the first floor and two additional bedrooms in the converted loft. - 3.2 The proposed rear extension is to project 3m on the southern end with a projection of 3.6m on the northern end, and a width of 8.70 metres.
+- 3.1 The applicant is seeking permission for a two storey and single storey extension to the rear of the property and dormer windows to the front.
+These extensions are to allow for an enlarged kitchen and lounge area on the ground floor, larger bedrooms on the first floor and two additional bedrooms in the converted loft. - 3.2 The proposed rear extension is to project 3m at first floor level and 4 metres at ground floor level, width of 8.70 metres.
 The southern end is to have a maximum height of 8.50 metres with the northern end having a maximum height of 8.80 metres, each having a gabled roof with matching eaves of 7.00 metres.
-Two large windows are proposed on the first floor, with French doors and windows proposed to the northern end and a door and windows proposed to the southern end on the ground floor. - 3.3 The two proposed front dormers are to be identical in size and style, having a length of 2m and maximum height of 1.8m and eaves of 1m with a gabled roof.
+Two large windows are proposed on the first floor, with French doors and windows proposed to the northern end and a door and windows proposed to the southern end on the ground floor.
+The ground floor rear extension would add an extra 1 metre and would have a lean too roof projecting from the two storey extension. - 3.3 The two proposed front dormers are to be identical in size and style, having a length of 2m and maximum height of 1.8m and eaves of 1m with a gabled roof.
 One is to be situated on the northern end of the roof, with the other to be placed symmetrically to the south. - 3.4 The proposal also includes a rear raised decked area, being raised from the ground by 1.7m.
-The decking area will have a width of 5.7m and depth of 3m.
+The decking area will have a width of 5.7m and depth of 2m.
 A 0.8m railing is proposed, with steps accessed to the south. - 3.5 The materials proposed in the development match the existing property in its entirety with stone proposed for the walls, tiles for the roof and uPVC for the windows and doors.